SUSE/doc-sle/.github/PULL_REQUEST_TEMPLATE.md

 commits.
 Refer to the Bugzilla or FATE number if available.

 ### Checks
-Check all of the items below.
+Check items that apply.

-- [ ] Minor edit
+- [ ] Minor edit (does not required Doc Update)
-- [ ] Doc Update section is added (if not minor edit)
+- [ ] Doc Update section has been added in separate commit
 - [ ] Backport required for maintenance/SLE12
 - [ ] Backport required for maintenance/SLE12SP1
 - [ ] Backport required for maintenance/SLE12SP2